rubyonjets/jets/docs/_docs/database/activerecord.md

 It's also worth noting that AWS clients provided by the [Jets::AwsServices](https://github.com/tongueroo/jets/blob/master/lib/jets/aws_services.rb) module similarly leverage the Lambda Execution context.
 IE: The clients get reused between lambda calls.

+## Aurora Database Support

+Since Aurora should work since it is MySQL compatible.
+Note, with Aurora, your Lambda functions must be configured with a VPC.

 {% include prev_next.md %}